 This course introduces the student to the pathophysiology, etiology, clinical signs and symptoms, and management of selected pathological and injury-related disorders treated in physical therapy.
 Other pathologies discussed include: diabetes mellitus, immune system disorders, neoplasms, and disorders related to pregnancy.
-The course includes student presentations on disorders pertinent to physical therapy.
+The course includes studentpresentations on disorders pertinent to physical therapy.
+The course also includes the pathology and treatment of vestibular disorders.